 I completed my second (and hopefully last) marathon in 1990, met my time goal and vowed to never, ever, EVER run another.
 In 1992, I completed my MSCE, married a Naval Officer, pulled up my Washington State roots and headed south to the driest, brownest place I’d ever lived: San Diego.
 Spent six months at the best job ever, as a bridge design engineer at McDaniel Engineering.
 Experienced my favorite day of work when I joined fellow JWA employees in Northridge on the day of the earthquake.
 In the fall of 1997, joined my husband in Japan where he was stationed at Yokota AB.
 I passed the SE, realized I’d reached the end of my career as I’d known it, birthed two babies, missed my family, friends, and country, warts and all and tried to love the one I was in for 3.5 years.

 In 2005, my husband was stationed at NAS Whidbey.
 We settled in Dugualla Bay with a view and the Sound of Freedom.
-I began posting book reviews at Amazon.com, volunteered at my kids’ schools (caught chicken pox) and continued to run.
+I began posting book reviews at Amazon.com, volunteered at my kids’ schools and continued to run.
 Five years later, we began transporting our kids to the ASD.
 In September of 2011, I ran in the ACFL for the first time.
 Trail running is now one of my favorite past times.
 In September of 2015, we moved to Anacortes near the ACFL.
 In December 2017, I started becoming obsessed with Pickleball.
-I now have a sophomore in college 3,000 miles away and a Class of 2019 student.
-I continue to volunteer, photograph, read, write, hike, swim and run, spend as much time as possible with my sister and best friend JoDee.
+I now have a junior in college 3,000 miles away and a freshman at SVC.
+I continue to run, hike, play pickleball, take photos, read, write, swim and spend as much time as possible with family, especially my sister and best friend, JoDee.

 Reach me at: email@example.com.
 Thanks to my friend and amazing artist Diana Vincent for suggesting the name of my blog.